Logo

 Default Sales Doc.
 Type

-• If the user is doing any data entry in Sales Transaction Entry, this option is for you!
-The default is always Quote, however, if your organization doesn’t use Quotes, that means every day when you open that window, you have to always change the doc type to what you want.
+• If the user is doing any data entry in Sales Transaction Entry, this option is for them!
+The default is always Quote, however, if the organization doesn't use Quotes, that means every time the user opens that window, they have to always change the doc type to what they want.

-• The intent of this is to select whichever SOP Doc Type is the most often used in your day to day transaction entry life and make that the default.
-That saves at least one click every time you open this window!
+• The intent of this is to select whichever SOP Doc Type is used most often in day-to-day transactions and make that the default.

 HR

-• If your organization uses the HR module, this button will be a possibility for you.
+• If the organization uses the HR module, this button will be a possibility for you.
 There are 2 different things a user can set here:

 • Setting whether the organization categories will be displayed as Codes or Descriptions.
-For example, if your departments are numbered, Description may be more useful than seeing the code itself.
+For example, if departments are numbered, the description may be more useful than seeing the code itself.

 AutoComplete